Don’t have your postcode? No problem, click here.

 Bicycle cover

 If you have a bike, then you can get it protected as part of your home insurance policy with most providers.
-It will be covered for theft (providing you have it looked up in a safe place) and damage.
+It will be covered for theft (providing you have it locked up in a safe place) and damage.

 Garden cover

 Gardens often aren’t covered by home insurance as standard.
-By getting it added as an additional type of cover, the things in your garden like sheds, garages and garden furniture will be protected.
+By getting it added as an additional type of cover, the things in your garden like sheds, garages, and garden furniture will be protected.

 Accidental damage

-Accidental damage is often overlooked when people take out a home insurance policy but it’s a very useful type of additional cover to consider.
-Most types of accidental damage are covered, such as spilling a drink on a carpet, breaking a window or damage caused by children.
+Accidental damage is often overlooked when people take out a home insurance policy, but it’s a very useful type of additional cover to consider.
+Most types of accidental damage are covered, such as spilling a drink on a carpet, breaking a window, or damage caused by children.

 Home emergency

-Home emergencies, such as plumbing or heating emergencies will be covered when you take out this additional cover option.
-You’ll be covered for bills associated with fixing emergency issues, such as call out fees for a plumber.
+Home emergencies, such as plumbing or heating emergencies, will be covered when you take out this additional cover option.
+You’ll be covered for bills associated with fixing emergency issues, such as call-out fees for a plumber.

 Legal protection

-Disputes with neighbours or tradespeople can sometimes escalate to the point of legal action being taken.
+Disputes with neighbors or tradespeople can sometimes escalate to the point of legal action being taken.
 If you find yourself facing such a legal claim, the costs associated with fighting it can be very steep.
 Legal protection will ensure you’re covered in such a scenario.

 Away from home contents cover